 - Provide places for pupils on after school sports clubs.

-- Improve resources to a support the development of the subject.
+- Improve resources to support the development of the subject.

-- To ensure our curriculum offers opportunities for pupils to develop the knowledge and understanding of what makes a healthy lifestyle.
+- Ensure our curriculum offers opportunities for pupils to develop the knowledge and understanding of what makes a healthy lifestyle.

-- To forge links with the local community to enrich the PE provision within school.
+- Forge links with the local community to enrich the PE provision within school.

-- To ensure all our children have the opportunity to take part in festivals and competitions.
+- Ensure all our children have the opportunity to take part in festivals and competitions.